Arsh-2811/Detecting-an-Arrow-and-Finding-its-Direction/README.md

 # ARROW DETECTION AND DIRECTION USING OPEN CV

 How amazing it would be if we can make a machine that has a camera and has the capability to take live videos of surrounding and navigate itself to a location just with the help of arrow signs on its path .
 Seems Futuristic ??
 No , it is a real thing now .
-In this project , our computer will be detecting a arrow from a random background using its webcam and will be printing angles in which direction the arrow is pointing .
+In this project , our computer will be detecting an arrow from a random background using its webcam and will be printing direction in which the arrowhead is pointing .
 This is done using python3.x and OpenCV.

 ## TABLE OF CONTENTS
 * [General info](#general-info)